Search for “musician” in the Google app store and this is what you get.

 Best of all, Trello is completely free, so definitely try it out and see if that board-style organization makes sense to your work-flow.

-Get the app in the Google app store: Trello app
+- Then get the app in the Google app store:

 AirDroid